Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{remark}[Comparison with Proposition~\ref{prop:inefficiency-classification}] Proposition~\ref{prop:inefficiency-classification} gives the sampled lower bound $\eta(2N+1,w)\ge N$, which is linear in $N$ along an odd-indexed subsequence.
-Proposition~\ref{prop:inefficiency-rate} sharpens this to the exact mechanized asymptotic $\Theta(k^2 w/\ln(k+1))$, which is super-quadratic.
+Proposition~\ref{prop:inefficiency-rate} strengthens this to the asymptotic $\Theta(k^2 w/\ln(k+1))$, which is super-linear and subquadratic.
 The two statements are consistent: the sampled linear bound is a weak instance of the stronger divergence, taken along a subsequence where the logarithmic denominator is traded against explicit constants. \end{remark}